Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/10-signature-standards/+page.md

 - **Version Specific Data:** For version `0x01`, this is the validator address.
 - **Data to Sign:** The message we want to sign.

-### EIP 191 Implementation

-Here's how to set up an EIP 191 signature for a message:
+Here is how to set up EIP 191, by encoding and then hashing the message before retrieving the signer:

 ```js
 function getSigner191(uint256 message, uint8 _v, bytes32 _r, bytes32 _s) public view returns (address) {